HP Printer not connecting to wifi

 Enable DHCP:

 Turn on the DHCP option if it is not enabled.
-A disabled DHCP setting does not allow the printer to obtain an IP address that helps the printer communicate over the wireless network.
+A disabled DHCP setting does not allow the printer to obtain an IP address, which helps the printer communicate over the wireless network.

 Disable Guest mode:

-If the router has a Guest mode, ensure both the computer and the printer are not connected as guests.
+If the router has a Guest mode, ensure that neither the computer nor the printer is connected as a guest.
 The devices connected as guest gets isolated from other gadgets.

 Set Channels: